sgothel/direct_bt/README.md

 having its *master/client* and *slave/server peripheral* facilities communicating via actual adapter, supporting regression testing of the API, its implementation and adapter.

-The *trial* tests are time consuming since `TestDBClientServer1*` performs the test twelve fold altogether:
+The *trial* tests take around 100 seconds, since `TestDBClientServer1*` performs the test twelve fold altogether:
 - Four fold between adapter and encryption mode
   - between both installed adapter, i.e. in both client/server directions
   - in legacy mode (SC 0) and once using secure connections (SC 1)